The Garden Pre-School

 - Links we have to other agencies

 We have developed strong links with all outside agencies that support children in the Early Years.
 These include the Senior Early Years Special Educational Needs Coordinator (SENCo), Speech and Language Therapists (SALT), Physiotherapists and Occupational Therapists.
-In addition to this we have in the past been supported by Cornwall Development Centre (CDC), Teacher for the Blind, Autism Support Workers and the Visually Impaired team.
+In addition to this we have in the past been supported by Cornwall Development Centre (CDC), Teacher for the Blind, Autism Support Workers and the Vision Support Team.
 We have also liaised with Portage and Epilepsy Nurses.

 - How we support children transferring to school